 As a youngster, Tom Sawyer started his own business selling candy and books from his room.
 Years later, Tom would start his own successful small business.
 He understands the value of hard work and good paying jobs.

 When Tom Sawyer previously served in the Kansas House he worked hard to bring jobs to Wichita.
-And when he found out the state of Kansas was out sourcing call center jobs to India, he offered an amendment in 2004 that put a stop to it!
+When he found out the state of Kansas was out sourcing call center jobs to India, he offered an amendment in 2004 that put a stop to it!
 Now when you call a state agency, a Kansan will answer the phone.

 Bringing High paying Aircraft Maintenance Jobs to Wichita!